jabostian/Adventures/TensorFlow/crash_course.md

 node in the graph represents a mathematical operation, and each connection or edge between nodes is a multidimensional data array, or tensor.**_

+So _tensors_ are sets of data that _flow_ through the compute graph.

 ## Sessions
 Here my notes on the course sessions/chapters.